-We paid regular quarterly dividends and distributions on common shares and LTIP units since the third quarter of 2010 through 2012.
-Dividends for 2013 changed from a quarterly dividend to a monthly dividend in January 2013.
+We paid regular quarterly dividends and distributions on common shares and LTIP units beginning with the third quarter of 2010 through 2012.
+In January 2013, we changed our dividend payment frequency from a quarterly dividend to a monthly dividend in January 2013.
 Dividends and distributions for the first quarter of 2012 were \$0.175 per common share and LTIP unit.
 Dividends and distributions for the second, third and fourth quarters of 2012 increased to \$0.20 per common share and LTIP unit.
-We declared total dividends of \$0.21 per common share and LTIP unit for each of the first and second quarters of 2013.
+We declared total dividends of \$0.21 per common share and LTIP unit for each of the first, second and third quarters of 2013 (\$0.07 per month).